Danori/OSProject1/readme.txt

 make

-This will compile both programs and run them, giving the take taken for system calls and context switches.
+This will compile both programs and run them, giving the average time taken for system calls and context switches.